Thermal-Drift Sampling: Generating Thermal Ensembles for Learning Many-Body Systems

-This section provides the numerical settings used in each experiment.
-All experiments are performed on a $3 \times 3$ two-dimensional grid of $n = 9$ qubits, with sites labeled $1, \ldots, 9$ in row-major order.
+All experiments for Figure 2 and Figure 3a are performed on a $3 \times 3$ two-dimensional grid of $n = 9$ qubits, with sites labeled $1, \ldots, 9$ in row-major order.
 The nearest-neighbor pairs $\langle i, j \rangle$ consist of $12$ edges connecting horizontally and vertically adjacent sites.
-For the Heisenberg ensemble, the sampled Hamiltonians take the form
+For the Heisenberg model, the sampled Hamiltonians take the form

 where the coefficients $c_{ij}^{(\alpha)}$ are generated by the sampling algorithm and satisfy $|c_{ij}^{(\alpha)}| \leq h$ for a uniform bound $h > 0$.
-For the transverse-field Ising ensemble, the sampled Hamiltonians take the form
+For the transverse-field Ising model, the sampled Hamiltonians take the form

 where the coefficients $c_{ij}$ and $g_i$ are similarly bounded.
 In both cases, $\hsum = \sum_j h_j$ denotes the sum of all coefficient bounds.
 Throughout, we set the step-number constant $C = \hsum^{2}/\epsilon_0^{2/3}$ with target precision $\epsilon_0 = 10^{-6}$.